chris-calmatlas/portfolio-11ty/README.md

 Tech Used: HTML/CSS, Javascript, 11ty (Jamstack), nunjucks

 # Optimization
-Scripts and css are currently being passed through instead of being minified.
-Since there's minification for .js and .css built into 11ty I'd like to implement that.
+Scripts and css from the original template are mostly being passed through instead of being processed by 11ty.
+Since there's minification for .js and .css built into 11ty I'd like to get that set up correctly.

 # Todo
-- [ ] Analytics
+- [x] Analytics
 - [ ] Actually put the projects in their places